IslamAlsawaftah/reading-notes/Testing.md

 #### Controllers

 play a central role in any ASP.NET Core MVC app.
 As such, you should have confidence that controllers behave as intended.
 Automated tests can detect errors before the app is deployed to a production environment.
-It’s important to avoid placing unnecessary responsibilities within your controllers and ensure your tests focus only on controller responsibilities.
+Itâ€™s important to avoid placing unnecessary responsibilities within your controllers and ensure your tests focus only on controller responsibilities.

 #### Unit tests